gjwgit/innerpod/README.md

 ## Introduction

-InnerPod is a session timer with sessions optionally logged to your [Solid Pod](https://solidproject.au).
-A session can be anything though the app is commonly used for silent meditation.
+InnerPod is a meditation guide and timer.
+Using a countdown timer (defaults to 20 minutes) a bell will begin and end the meditation.

 ## Using the App